datacommonsorg/docsite/api/rest/v2/resolve.md

 ### Example 3: Find the DCID of a place by name

 This queries for the DCID of "Georgia".
-Notice that specifying "_Georgia_" without specifying `type` returns all possible DCIDs with the same name: the state of Georgia in USA ([geoId/13](https://datacommons.org/browser/geoId/13)), the country Georgia ([country/GEO](https://datacommons.org/browser/country/GEO)) and the city Georgia in the US state of Vermont ([geoId/5027700](https://datacommons.org/browser/geoId/5027700)).
+Notice that specifying `Georgia` without specifying `type` returns all possible DCIDs with the same name: the state of Georgia in USA ([geoId/13](https://datacommons.org/browser/geoId/13)), the country Georgia ([country/GEO](https://datacommons.org/browser/country/GEO)) and the city Georgia in the US state of Vermont ([geoId/5027700](https://datacommons.org/browser/geoId/5027700)).

 Note that we use the `description` property in the request.
 This currently only supports resolving place entities by name.